PyTorchGeoNodes

 Joint discrete and continuous parameter optimization

-At every iteration, our MCTS-based search algorithm first selects a set of shape parameters and object pose.
+At every iteration, our genetic algorithm-based search generates individuals consisting of sets of shape parameters and object pose.
 These are then passed through the differentiable computational graph, parsed by our PyTorchGeoNodes framework for a shape program, that generates a 3D mesh based on the selected shape parameters.
 Then, we compute the loss that evaluates how well the shape fits the input scene.
-We further optimize the continuous parameters of our shape program using gradient descent and update the search tree based on this loss.
+We further optimize the continuous parameters of our shape program using gradient descent and update the individuals based on this loss.

 Search overview image.